 Putting her management skills to the test, she becomes the plant manager for the ailing Detroit-Hamtramck Assembly Plant.

 Impressed by her work, GM names Barra the Executive Director of Vehicle Manufacturing Engineering.

 Excelling in her role, she then becomes the Vice President of Global Manufacturing Engineering.

-Known as a leader who commits to developing a healthy work culture, Mary Barra accepts a role as the Vice President of Global Human Resources.
-To demonstrate how ridiculous the bureaucracy at the company was getting, she minimized the multi-paged company dress code down to “dress appropriately.”
+Known as a leader who commits to developing a healthy work culture, Barra accepts a role as the Vice President of Global Human Resources.
+To demonstrate how ridiculous the bureaucracy at the company was getting, she minimized the multi-paged dress code down to “dress appropriately.”

 She tells Business Insider this move forced leaders to step up and have difficult conversations when their definitions of those words didn’t align with their employees’.
 “I want them to take ownership of the rules and say, ‘You’re accountable to lead your team,'” Barra explains.

-Mary Barra moves into one of the company’s most critical roles: Senior Vice President of Global Product Development.
+Mary Barra moves into one of GM’s most critical roles: Senior Vice President of Global Product Development.
 This ultimately gave her the say-so when it came to the engineering and design of GM’s products.
 In addition to this, she became the Executive Vice President for Global Product Development and Vice President of Purchasing and Supply Chain in 2013.